Chirag-ahir/SFC-Preparation/README.md

 What are flow resources we can create using flow builder?<br>
 Variable, Constant, Formula, Text Template, Choice, Stage, Record choice set, Picklist choice set

+What is Process Builder?<br>
+A Process Builder is an automation tool that allows you to create processes that perform actions based on certain criteria.